Thanks for downloading NebliDex, a next generation decentralized exchange that is easy to use, reliable and allows you to trade cryptocurrency without

 NebliDex employs dynamic fee calculating to make sure that trades are processed as fast as possible (within 1 confirmation on blockchain).
-Because of that, fees are recalculated every 5 seconds for the participating blockchains and are shown in your status bar at the bottom of the application.
+Because of that, fees are recalculated every 30 seconds for the participating blockchains and are shown in your status bar at the bottom of the application.
 The fees are shown per kilobyte of data, whereas a typical transaction is usually between 200-400 bytes long.
 Every trader must pay the blockchain fee, this applies to both the maker and the taker.
-The taker will need to pay 2x
+The traders will need to pay 2x

 In addition to blockchain fees, a NDEX fee must be paid to the validating node that is facilitating the trade.
 A trade is created each time a taker requests all or part of the maker's order.
-The NDEX fee is also shown in the status bar and is updated every 15 minutes.
+The NDEX fee is also shown under Trade Fees and is updated every 15 minutes.
 The NDEX fee is based on the average price of NDEX/NEBL pair from the last 270 minutes.
-This fee is usually split between the maker and the taker evenly.
+This fee is split between the maker and the taker evenly.
 If a person is selling NDEX to someone else, that person will pay the entire NDEX fee; however, the buyer will receive the requested amount minus his/her predicted fee thus simulating an equal split of fees.
 If a buyer is trading for non-Neblio based coins, he or she will receive NEBL (NEBL blockchain fee x 12)

 from the seller to pay for gas fees for future trades.
 This is done because all NTP1 based tokens require a little bit of NEBL to move them around.